togrupe/dlive-midi-tools/README.md

 * Windows >= 10 / macOS >= BigSur
 * dLive Firmware: 1.9x / 2.x
 * dLive Director: 1.9x / 2.x (Optional)
-* Avantis Firmware: 1.30
+* Avantis Firmware: 1.3x
 * Microsoft Excel or LibreOffice Calc Spreadsheet
-* Reaper (Optional)
+* Reaper (Optional) 6.x/7.x
 * Tracks Live v1.3 (Optional)
 * Python 3.11 (Optional, if you want to build the software yourself)

 To run the tool, you have two options:<br><br>
-A: Use an available download (see above), unzip it, start the dmt tool and continue with Step 4 <br> If the tool does not start automatically: Try it with "Open with -> Terminal" or run it from terminal.<br><br>
+A: Use an available download (see above), unzip it, start the dmt tool and continue with Step 4<br> If the tool does not start automatically: Try it with "Open with -> Terminal" or run it from terminal.<br><br>If the Apple Silicon Version does not work properly, please use the x86_84 MacOS version.<br><br>
 B: Build it your own from scratch, using the following steps.<br>

 B1.
 Before you run the script, please run the following command to download the required Python modules using `pip`.
 Please make sure `pip` is installed.